Frequently Asked Questions: Travel Insurance

 - Any components not booked through Nat Hab

 I have already purchased travel insurance through Nat Hab.
 Doesn’t that cover my flights?

-No. For airfare to be covered, you must add the additional flight cost to tour costs covered in your policy.
+No. For airfare to be covered, you must increase your coverage amount for the total combined cost of additional flight tour costs covered in your policy.